JoshLocke/FS-Laws/Clerk Expulsion.md

 **§4.
 REMOVAL**

-&nbsp;&nbsp;&nbsp; (a) As empowered upon Congress by C.I.IV.V and other appropriate legislation, BraddahLL shall be expelled from the office of Clerk of the Senate.
+&nbsp;&nbsp;&nbsp; (a) As empowered upon Congress by A Joint Resolution To Regulate The Appointment and Duty of The Clerks Section VI, BraddahLL shall be removed from the office of Clerk of the Senate.

 &nbsp;&nbsp;&nbsp; (b) Evidence/Reasoning regarding the aforementioned by Section 4a shall be enumerated below

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) WHEREAS, BraddahLL has failed to uphold the duties outlined in Senate Standing Rules Sec II-1.1.1 for a considerable amount of time
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) WHEREAS, BraddahLL has failed to uphold the duties outlined in Senate Standing Rules Sec II-1.1.1, and the afformentioned Joint Resolution for a considerable amount of time

 <br/>